 ALC is an acronym for the Alaska Library Catalog.
-FNSB Public Libraries will be joining this consortium, or group of Alaskan libraries, and providing Fairbanks library users with a combined catalog and the ability to request materials from all over the state.
+FNSB Public Libraries joined this consortium, or group of Alaskan libraries, in order to provide Fairbanks library users with a combined catalog and the ability to request materials from all over the state.

 - How big is the ALC?

-After we join, this consortium catalog will include items from 92% of libraries in Alaska.
+This consortium catalog includes items from 92% of libraries in Alaska.
 There will be over 80 libraries included in this joint catalog.

 - What is the benefit to joining?

-From the user standpoint, this new catalog provides some very cool advantages over our current set up.
-For one, currently, FNSB Public Libraries have about 300,000 items for users to choose from.
-When we join the consortium, users will have access to over 6 million items, and select from materials they might not have known about otherwise because they will show up in a search.
+From the user standpoint, this catalog provides some very cool advantages.
+Users can have access to over 6 million items, and select from materials they might not have known about otherwise because they will show up in a search.
 Another benefit is that users can place holds themselves, saving them the trouble of having to fill out an interlibrary loan form at Reference.

 - Why now?